Unexpected Open Wound After Reversal Surgery: Anyone Else Surprised?

 CrappyColon

 Hi!
 Did you have a colostomy reversal?
 Like Dexie said, having a wound site open because of how it heals from the inside out is the current way they let it heal.
-My abdominal colon was removed from the stoma site and with having an autoimmune condition & being off/on steroids the wound site been really slow to fully heal.
-I’ve been getting laser treatments every 3 months to help the process along.
+My abdominal colon was removed from the stoma site, and with having an autoimmune condition and being off and on steroids, the wound site has been really slow to fully heal.
+I've been getting laser treatments every three months to help the process along.
 I was more prepared for wound care after the second surgery.
-My worst rude awakenings after surgeries were 1) not being told that my original navel would be gone (plastic surgeon made a new one, it’s not the same 😜) and 2) having a vena cava filter removed and not being told they took it out through a vein in my neck.
+My worst rude awakenings after surgeries were 1) not being told that my original navel would be gone (the plastic surgeon made a new one, it's not the same 😜) and 2) having a vena cava filter removed and not being told they took it out through a vein in my neck.

 Stoma midlands